-Here are links and descriptions to some past Southwest Shore activities:
+Here are links and descriptions to some ongoing activities as well as past Southwest Shore events:

 The Southwest Shore Colony traces its history back to 1912, when the first group of rustic cabins was built on the southwest shore of Big Bear Lake.
 The "new" dam was completed that same year, superceding the old rock dam built in 1885.
 The new cabin owners had a front-row seat to the rising waters of the expanded lake.
 To celebrate 100 years of history, in July 2012 the Southwest Shore Association had a celebratory party to commemorate the Centennial of the 1912 establishment of the Southwest Shore Colony. (read more...)